missjuliekhun/ga-sample-teach/README.md

 By the end of this lesson students will be able to:

 -  Understand the general usage Prototypal Inheritance
--  Demonstrate that flexibility it allows
+-  Demonstrate the flexibility it allows
 -  Vocabulary

 [![General Assembly Logo](https://slack-imgs.com/?c=1&url=http%3A%2F%2Fmedia3.giphy.com%2Fmedia%2Fl4lRbfZKiS4aRvJ96%2Fgiphy-downsized.gif)](https://slack-imgs.com/?c=1&url=http%3A%2F%2Fmedia3.giphy.com%2Fmedia%2Fl4lRbfZKiS4aRvJ96%2Fgiphy-downsized.gif)